Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Results and Discussion

 \section{Results and Discussion}

-In this section, we present the results obtained on the test set using the unsupervised (Section~\ref{sec:results:unsupervised}) and supervised (Section~\ref{sec:results:supervised}) approaches, along with a detailed discussion.
-We then compare the two approaches and discuss limitations and future opportunities for research (Section~\ref{sec:results:comparison}).
+In this section, we present the results on the test set of unsupervised (Section~\ref{sec:results:unsupervised}) and supervised (Section~\ref{sec:results:supervised}) approaches, along with a detailed discussion.
+We then compare the approaches and discuss limitations and future directions (Section~\ref{sec:results:comparison}).